madsys-dev/scalio-osdi25-ae/README.md

 - Enter the directory `~/share/scalio`.
 - Execute `bash scripts/evaluate.sh`.
 - The following scripts will run sequentially.
+(Figures that have already been generated will be skipped.)

 | Figure    | Script          | Output files       | Estimated time |
 | --------- | --------------- | ------------------ | -------------- |